 August 25, 2014: Bounce rate

-If someone clicks on an article and returns to Facebook immediately (or “bounce”), it might mean that they didn’t find what they were expecting.
+If someone clicks on an article and returns to Facebook immediately (or “bounce”), it might mean they didn’t find what they were expecting.
 This is often because the article is using a clickbait headline.
 Facebook will be using this signal when ranking the article in the News Feed.

 In addition, Facebook will also be monitoring if people are Liking, commenting on, or sharing the article after they click on it.
-If few people are, it’s likely that the article is not valuable, relevant, or meaningful.
+If few people are, it’s likely the article is not valuable, relevant, or meaningful.
 Facebook will then rank it lower in the News Feed.

 Facebook will also be ranking posts with a link preview higher in the News Feed than posts with a link just in the caption — as the link preview shows more information about the article.